 Those who work in nursing home kitchens should be properly trained to handle and prepare food safely.
 Additionally, nursing home staff that oversee a resident’s food intake should know how long food can safely sit out before it needs to be discarded.

-Some of the common causes that may lead to food poisoning include:
+According to our Louisville nursing home injury lawyer, some of the common causes that may lead to food poisoning include:

 - Unrefrigerated or unfrozen perishable foods